Skip to content

 U.S. House Prepping for Vote on Bill Blocking EVs from Tax Credits if Battery has Chinese Origins

-International Trade Commission Investigation of Certain Vehicle Parts and Components The U.S. House of Representatives’ Rules Committee will consider advancing H.R.
+House Committees Schedule Markups on Key Automotive Legislation The U.S. House of Representatives’ Rules Committee will consider advancing H.R.
 7980, the End Chinese Dominance of Electric Vehicles in America Act of 2024.
-This bill would disqualify electric vehicles (EVs) from receiving the clean vehicle tax credit if “components contained in the drive battery…
+This bill would disqualify electric vehicles (EVs) from receiving the clean vehicle tax credit if “components contained in the drive battery or any…

 Read More